-Advantages of Chapter 13
+Advantages Of Chapter 13

-With our PA lawyers’ assistance, we can enable you to take advantage of the numerous benefits to Chapter 13 that are not available under Chapter 7.
+With our Pennsylvania lawyers’ assistance, we can enable you to take advantage of the numerous benefits to Chapter 13 that are not available under Chapter 7.
 Those benefits include, but are not limited to:

 - Save your car and/or home.
 The main advantage of Chapter 13 is that it may allow you to keep your home and/or car.
 If you are overdue on your mortgage or auto loan payments, the Chapter 13 payment plan will give you a chance to catch up on the missed payments over time.

 - Repay only a portion of unsecured debt.
-Although most secured debt must be 100% repaid either through the repayment plan or according to your secured loan agreement, payment of many unsecured creditors (for example, credit cards, signature loans, etc.) will be reduced and or possibly avoided completely
+Although most secured debt must be 100% repaid either through the repayment plan or according to your secured loan agreement, payment of many unsecured creditors (for example, credit cards, signature loans, etc.) will be reduced and or possibly avoided completely.

-- Reduce payments on non-dischargeable debt.
+- Reduce payments on nondischargeable debt.
 Although some debts are not dischargeable (i.e. student loans, certain taxes), Chapter 13 gives you a chance to stretch repayment of those debts over time.